English 223.03: Survey of British Literature, 1789-present

 Assignments

-For Thursday, September 21: Read Scene 4 of George Gordon, Lord Byron’s Manfred (664-668), as an introduction to the Byronic Hero.
+For Thursday, September 19: Respond to the question in Canvas about “The Rime of the Ancient Mariner” by 8am September 19.
+(Note later due date!)
+Read Scene 4 of George Gordon, Lord Byron’s Manfred (664-668), as an introduction to the Byronic Hero.
 Also available here

 Each of the optional works is a classic example of a different genre: satire/farce, horror, detective fiction, and adventure fiction.
 All four are available on video.
 In your posts, you might like to comment on the play or the story adaptation.